VincentNOURY/K8sInstall/README.md

 ## Disclaimer

-Please use this script with caution if something goes wrong it might ruin your installation and you might need to reinstall the host OS.
+⚠️ Please use this script with caution if something goes wrong it might ruin your installation and you might need to reinstall the host OS.
 So be carefull with it.

+⚠️ This script moves containerd.sock to /root to avoid conflicts, so if you need containerd running DO NOT USE THIS SCRIPT.

+⚠️ This script is only meant to be run on debian OS (it might be ok for debian-based OS but it was only tested on debian 11).

 I cannot be held accountable for any issues with the usage of this script.

-This script is only meant to be run on debian OS (it might be ok for debian-based OS but it was only tested on debian 11).

 ## Usage